Updated: 17 January 2014

-The AEC will only record your email address in the event that you send a message by email or if you register requesting notifications.
+The AEC will only record your email address in the event that you send a message by email, you register requesting notifications, you provide your email address when completing a claim for enrolment, or your email address is provided by a third party.
 Registration for notifications may be made initially by email, postal mail or facsimile.
 Your email address will only be used for the purpose for which you have provided it and will not be added to any mailing lists without your consent by way of a specific request in writing.
 The AEC will not use or disclose your email address for any other purpose, without your prior written consent.

 Clickstream data and cookies

-- the site visited before the AEC website – this helps us determine the interests of our users and which sites are providing links to ours as well as sites where we may be able to seek links;
+- the site visited before the AEC website – this helps us determine the interests of our users and which sites are providing links to ours as well as sites where we may be able to seek links, and

 No attempt will be made to identify users or their browsing activities unless legally compelled to do so, such as in the event of an investigation, where a law enforcement agency may exercise a warrant to inspect the Internet Service Provider's log files.